vinejs/vinejs.dev/content/docs/guides/schema_101.md

 We believe, [writing some duplicate code](https://overreacted.io/the-wet-codebase/) to produce simple code can be beneficial over using complex APIs to split, extend, pick, and omit properties that are harder to reason about.
 You might hold different views, but this is how we want to build and maintain VineJS.

 ### Cloning schema types
-VineJS schema APIs mutate the same underlying object.
-Therefore, you may call the `clone` method on a schema type to create a fresh instance of the same type and configure it separately.
+VineJS schema APIs mutate the same underlying schema instance.
+Therefore, you may call the `clone` method to create a fresh instance of the same type and configure it separately.
 For example:

 ```ts
 const userSchema = vine.object({